Best Of15 min read

 Pros:

-• High-yield cash account is legitimately competitive
+• High-yield cash account is genuinely competitive

 • Goal-based system works well alongside a debt payoff plan